Score Day!

 Generally, yes.
 The research I mentioned did find that SAT scores correlated with freshman grades and graduation rates.
 It ALSO compared students that did submit, even if the scores were relatively low for that school, with students who didn’t submit at all.
 They found that students who submitted relatively low scores still had higher graduation rates!

-If the school is test optional but doesn’t promise not to hold your decision to submit your score or not against you, they very well may assume the worst.
-This means they are likely going to assume that there was a low SAT score.
+If the school is test optional but doesn’t promise not to hold your decision to submit your score or not against you, they very well may assume the worst if you don't submit an SAT score: that the score you got was very low.

 Q4.
 I need a higher score than I received.
 How do I raise it?